<video>: The Video Embed element

 Try it

 The above example shows simple usage of the <video> element.
-In a similar manner to the <img> element, we include a path to the media we want to display inside the src attribute; we can include other attributes to specify information such as video width and height, whether we want it to autoplay and loop, whether we want to show the browser's default video controls, etc.
+Similarly to the <img> element, we include a path to the media we want to display inside the src attribute; we can include other attributes to specify information such as video width and height, whether we want it to autoplay and loop, or to show the browser's default video controls, etc.

 The content inside the opening and closing <video></video> tags is shown as a fallback in browsers that don't support the element.